 It’s the middle of summer and all your thoughts are on fun and vacation.
-If you are a car enthusiast who relishes time on the open road with your favorite car, the last thing you want are problems, whether you are getting ready to go or worse, if you’re on the road.
+If you are a car enthusiast who relishes time on the open road with your favorite car, the last thing you want is problems, whether you are getting ready to go or worse, if you’re on the road.
 You simply want to enjoy the trip.

 According to Didyouknowcars.com, the most common problems people have during summer drives are broken drive belts, flat tires, fuel leaks, weak battery, broken Air Conditioning, overheating engines, worn shock absorbers, and worn wiper blades.
 Many of these issues can be avoided if you take your car into the shop for periodic maintenance, or at least check these before you start your summer road trip.

 Here we describe 10 practical tips to consider for your safety and pleasure while driving.